AKUKe/realtime-chat-scala/README.md

 Running locally
 ===================
 <p>
-You can run the application by using the [Play Console](https://www.playframework.com/documentation/2.5.x/PlayConsole)
+You can run the application by using the Play console (https://www.playframework.com/documentation/2.5.x/PlayConsole)
 </p>
 ```$ activator```